knstntn-bv/product-notebook/docs/roadmap-page.md

 - Each goal has an `archived` boolean field (default: `false`)
 - Each goal has an `archived_at` timestamp field (nullable)
 - Archive status is preserved when goals are edited
-- Archived goals are filtered by default but can be shown via the filter control
+- Archived goals are filtered by default but can be shown via the "Show Archived Items" setting in Settings menu
 - Archive date is automatically set when archiving and cleared when unarchiving

 ### State Management